 Tekz24 reports that hardware will be similar to that of the iPhone 7, which means we could see an A10 chip, 2GB of RAM, 32GB/128GB of storage, plus 12Mp/5Mp cameras and a 1,700mAh battery.

 Also see: iPhone SE review.

 iPhone SE UK release date: 31 March 2016

 iPhone SE2 UK release date: March 2018 (TBC)

 The iPhone SE costs £379 with 32GB of storage (up £20 since its launch, but now with 32GB storage), or £479 with 128GB of storage, and is available in Silver, Gold, Space Grey and Rose Gold.
 That's cheap for an iPhone, admittedly, but still pretty pricey when you consider that an iPhone SE costs only $160 to make.

 Many people speculated that Apple would announce the successor to the iPhone SE, the iPhone SE 2, approximately one year after its launch, as is the case with its flagship iPhone updates.
 That would have meant an announcement in March 2017, which clearly didn't happen.

 While Apple did announce some new products, including the special edition red iPhone 7 and new iPad, there was no iPhone SE 2.
 Instead, the firm updated the original iPhone SE with storage upgrades.

-Until now, it seemed the iPhone SE would follow in the footsteps of the iPhone 5C as a potential one-off, with trusted analyst Ming-Chi Kuo of KGI Securities stating that no new iPhone SE will arrive in the first quarter of 2018, in time for Apple's Spring Event.
+Until now, it seemed the iPhone SE would follow in the footsteps of the iPhone 5C as a potential one-off, with various analysts suggesting as much.
+But now the word on the street is that an iPhone SE2 will arrive in the first quarter of 2018, in time for Apple's Spring Event.